Helpline 1800 187 263

 Antidepressants may also be helpful in the treatment of other mental health issues, such as generalised anxiety disorder and eating disorders, obsessive-compulsive disorder, social phobia, chronic pain, and post-traumatic stress disorder.

 They may be prescribed when:

 You might use antidepressants on their own (that is, as your only form of treatment).
 Or medications can also be used while trying other options, like self-help, psychological therapies or support in the community, and lifestyle changes like improving sleep and exercise.
 For example, people with moderate to severe symptoms of depression are usually recommended a combination of medication and psychological therapies1.

 Antidepressants are not for everyone, but for some people, they can be life-changing.
 There is nothing wrong with wanting to try medication, or needing medication, to improve your mental health.

 There are several types of antidepressant medication available such as:

 Newer groups of antidepressants tend to have fewer side-effects and are safer when a wrong dose is taken.
 They are prescribed more often than the older types.

 As with any type of medication, some people may experience side effects.
 Many of these settle down after a few weeks, when your body has adapted to the medication, while others may persist.
-Make sure you discuss any of the following side-effects with your doctor:
+Make sure you discuss any side-effects with your doctor.